-A famous research study was done on a clique of youngster goldfish, who were raised in a luxuriously long aquarium with a pesky glass wall smack down its middle.
+A famous research study was done on a clique of youngster goldfish.
+They were raised in a luxuriously long aquarium with a pesky glass wall smack down its middle.

 Every time these goldfish tried to swim to the far side of the aquarium – ouch — they’d hit their little fish noses on the glass wall’s hard surface.

-Eventually the goldfish became resigned to their limited swimming options, and stayed swooshing around in the mere half-sized portion of the aquarium which they now recognized as home.
+Eventually the goldfish became resigned to their limited swimming options.
+They thereby stayed swooshing around in the mere half-sized portion of the aquarium which they now recognized as home.

-After a few months, the researchers removed the glass wall from the aquarium’s middle – allowing the goldfish full reign to swim wherever their little gills could gather speed to take them.
+After a few months, the researchers removed the glass wall from the aquarium’s middle.
+The goldfish were now allowed full reign to swim wherever their little gills could gather speed to take them.

 We humans are no better.
-Over time we amass limiting beliefs about how life supposedly is – beliefs which are not valid.
-We then allow these limiting beliefs to stop us from living our happiest life.
+Over time we amass limiting beliefs about how life supposedly is.
+However, these beliefs are not valid.
+Even so, we still allow these limiting beliefs to stop us from living our happiest life.

 Indeed, if you want to experience maximum happiness, more important than whether you see that metaphorical glass as half full or half empty, is whether or not you see a metaphorical glass wall in your way.

-After all, you could be the most optimistic person on this planet – consciously believing you deserve bundles of cash and heaps of lovin’ – yet you can still remain blocked from getting all you want.
+After all, you could be the most optimistic person on this planet.
+You could consciously believe you deserve bundles of cash and heaps of lovin’.
+Yet you can still remain blocked from getting all you want.

 That’s easy.
 Your life is difficult.